christofferholmstedt/dva501-master-thesis-report/README.md

 $ make
 ```

-The report is generated and avialable as "main.pdf" both on your host machine
+The report is generated and available as "main.pdf" both on your host machine
 and in your VM.